-My mother had just turned 26 when I was born.
-When I was born Roe v Wade was 12 days away from being decided.
-When I was born, my mother couldn’t have a bank account or a credit card in her name.
-Maybe that is why after being separated from her husband for 2 years, his name was put on my birth certificate.
+I was born in January 1973 and my mother had just turned 26.
+Roe v Wade was 12 days away from being decided.
+Mamma couldn’t have a bank account or a credit card in her name.
+Maybe that is why even after being separated from her husband for 2 years, his name was put on my birth certificate.

 She was strong-willed and there wasn’t anything she wouldn’t do for me, except tell me the truth.